 - Heart Disease: atherosclerosis

 - Premature Birth

-  Functional Medicine: Biological Dentist and Physician
+Functional Medicine: A Meaningful Combination Between A Biological Dentist Near Me And A Physician

-  On the other hand, a biological, functional physician (or biological dentist) focuses on the underlying causes of inflammation and chronic disease: namely, the hidden allergens, toxins, and inflammatory diet options that are so accessible today.
+On the other hand, a biological, functional physician (or biological dentist) focuses on the underlying causes of inflammation and chronic disease: namely, the hidden allergens, toxins, and inflammatory diet options that are so easily accessible today.

 Functional medicine is the modern medical practice of treating the causes, rather than just the symptoms.
 For example, physicians who practice functional medicine would try to prevent future health issues while also treating current issues related to inflammation.